|

 being the "V" shaped tip oriented toward Gaussian image point.
 About

-80% of all rays are contained within the sagittal part of the comatic blur.
-It is the sagittal part of the comatic image that is
+80% of all rays are contained within the sagittal part of the coma blur.
+It is the sagittal part of the comatic

 actually visible as a deformation of the point-source image in a